Par: 4

 Green Hold: Good

-is in play so stay left.
-Ideal drive is just left of the
+Drive: Intimidating drive with water right and out of bounds left.
+Bunker on the right hand side is in play so stay left.
+Ideal drive is just left of the bunker.

-guarded by a bunkers back left and front right.
-Do not be
+Green: Two tier green sloping back to front with a five foot elevation change.
+The green is also guarded by a bunkers back left and front right.
+Do not be long on a front pin location.